datacite/schema-docs/docs/index.rst

 .. note::

   DataCite Metadata Working Group.
 (2024).
 DataCite Metadata Schema for the Publication and Citation of Research Data and Other Research Outputs.
-Version 4.5.
-DataCite e.V. https://doi.org/10.14454/g8e5-6293
+Version 4.6.
+DataCite e.V.
+FIXME (ADD DOI)

 Contributors from the DataCite Metadata Working Group: